ddmler/ddmler.github.io/_posts/2018-07-10-answer-set-programming-sudoku-solver.markdown

 ```

 The first three lines just define that our sudoku board is 9x9 fields and we use the numbers from 1 to 9 as the fields contents.
 The next line starting with `{sudoku(X,Y,N): ...` defines that each field of our board has to contain exactly 1 number from 1 to 9 (our n).
 The next line defines a little helper that tells us which fields are in the same subgrid.
 In this case we choose a 3x3 subgrid.
 If the helper is set for two fields, then they're in the same subgrid, if it is not set they're not.
 The next 3 lines are constraints.
 The first one eliminates all possibilities where a number isn't unique in it's line and the second one for the column.
 The third rule eliminates possibilities where a number isn't unique in its subgrid.
 The last line just outputs all resulting sudoku fields.

+We didn't even try to have the least amount of lines in this one.
+We could easily sacrifice readability to condense it even more.

 The way this program would be executed is by having another file that contains all given numbers in this format: `sudoku(X,Y,N).` and supplying both as an argument to an answer set programming solver like clingo (learn more about clingo: [Answer set programming: The basics][part1]):